Spherical functions on spherical varieties: Periods of Eisenstein series.

 if $\left<\check\alpha,\Re(\chi)\right>\gg 0$ for all $\alpha\in\Delta$, and by meromorphic continuation to the whole $\omega$.

 Let $\HH$ be a spherical subgroup of $\GG$ over $F$.
 We would like to compute the period integral $\int_{\HH(F)\backslash \HH(\Ad)} E(f_\chi,h) dh$.
-Of course, this integral may not be convergent, therefore we have to make sense of it as a distribution on the Eisenstein spectrum of $\GG$.
+Of course, this integral may not be convergent, therefore we have to understand it as a distribution on the Eisenstein spectrum of $\GG$.
 Our goal is to compute the most continuous part of this distribution.
+We notice that regularized periods of Eisenstein series abound in the literature (a typical example is \cite{JLR}), and different methods are suitable for different purposes.
+Our present method is much softer than most, and if nothing else it helps motivate the general philosophy linking periods of automorphic forms with local Plancherel formulas.

 For simplicity of notation, we will discuss only the case where $\omega$ consists of the characters of $\AA(\Ad)/\AA(\Ad)^1$; however, the argument and the result hold for any family of idele class characters, with the only modification that the summation in (\ref{periodformula}) is only over orbits of maximal rank for which $\omega$ is trivial on $\BB_\xi(\Ad)^1$ (in the notation that follows).

 In what follows, we use Tamagawa measures for all groups.
-It is convenient to do formal computations with measures given by differential forms, without convergence factors, and interpret the non-convergent formal products in the end as special valued of zeta functions or residues thereof (if $\zeta(1)$ appears, where $\zeta$ denotes the Dedekind zeta function of $F$).
+It is convenient to do formal computations with measures given by differential forms, without convergence factors, and interpret the non-convergent formal products in the end as special values of zeta functions or residues thereof (if $\zeta(1)$ appears, where $\zeta$ denotes the Dedekind zeta function of $F$).
 Let $\Phi\in \cind_{\AA(\Ad)^1 \UU(\Ad)}^{\GG(\Ad)}(1)$ (where $\cind$ denotes compact induction), and write $\Phi$ in terms of its Mellin transform with respect to the left-$\AA(\Ad)$-action: